 Hall (1923, 60-4) traced a route across the uplands between Dolwyddelan and Trefriw i.e. providing a direct link between road 66a and Caer Llugwy.
 The OS investigators found no traces Roman road along the projected route that mainly follows old tracks and modern roads.
+It is worth noting that Evans' map of 1795 shows no link between Capel Curig and Betws-y-Coed but does show a road running past Dolgam (on the opposite side of the river to the fort) to Gwydir Castle.
 Hall also proposed a diversion to the old mines to the east of the fort.
 It was noted during fieldwork during the Roman Fort Environs phase of the current project that a road, clearly of some antiquity, can be traced from the south gate of the fort along the line of Hall's route to Dolwyddelan (PRN 17708).
-Waddelove (1999, 108-12) traces a somewhat more direct route across the uplands via Pen y Ffridd quarries and Llyn Glangors (PRN 17830).
+Waddelove (1999, 108-12) traces a somewhat more direct route across the uplands via Pen y Ffridd quarries, The Crimea Pass and Llyn Glangors (PRN 17830).
+The supposed route through the Crimea pass was examined in detail during field work for improvements to the A470 (Hopewell 2005).
+Waddelove's evidence was found to be a series of fragments of a pre-turnpike route that bear no resemblance to an engineered Roman road.

 The presence of at least part of a more direct link to RR69a was also recorded by Hall and re-examined during the Roman Forts Environs Project.
 The road from the east gate was clearly visible on the Geophysical Survey (Hopewell 2003, 21) and can be traced either as exposed metalling or earthworks along the south bank of the Afon Llugwy for much of the way between the fort and the eastern side of Pont Ty Hyll.
-The line becomes less clear towards Betws y Coed, a bank is visible alongside the river to the east of Ty Hyll but could run above the present road.
+The line becomes less clear towards Betws y Coed, a bank or agger is visible alongside the river to the east of Ty Hyll.
+This can be traced for 450m before crossing the modern A5.
+It resembles a Roman agger and is 5m wide at the west becoming more fragmented and difficult to follow at the east.
+Two culverts with stone slab roofs are visible.
+This is not entirely convincing as a Roman road and Hall's conclusion that it could "represent either the coach road [Turnpike] or Roman road or both" seems reasonable.
+The road appears to cross the A5 and according to Hall runs at a higher level along the valley side.
+The area around, and to the west of, Swallow Falls Hotel has been recently landscaped and no earlier features remain.
+Elsewhere the line of the road runs through overgrown woodland and cannot be traced with the exception of a fragment of old lane at Cae'n-y-coed.

 The upland routes of RR69aa can only be classed as 'predicted' but would certainly benefit from more detailed examination by field walking and aerial photographic analysis.
-The direct link makes more sense than a meandering trail over the uplands and there is good evidence for this route for about 1km to the east of the fort.
-Further study of this route, based on the differentiation between the old coach road that followed the southern side of the river and the Roman road, should be seen as a priority.
+The direct link makes more sense than a meandering trail over the uplands and there is good evidence for this route for a few hundred metres to the east of the fort after which point it cannot be distinguished from the turnpike.